DanielSiepmann/website/source/Posts/2016/06/11-read-the-docs-sphinsx-plantuml-workflow.rst

 Read the docs
 =============

-To host our documentation without the need to setup the rendering or webspace, we will use Read the docs.
+To host our documentation without the need to setup the rendering or web space, we will use Read the docs.

 Therefore `register at Read the docs`_, and `connect
 <https://readthedocs.org/accounts/social/connections/>`_ the account to your Github account.
 You can
-now see all your Github repositories and `select <https://readthedocs.org/dashboard/import/?>`_ the created one to automaticly render the documentation on new commits.
+now see all your Github repositories and `select <https://readthedocs.org/dashboard/import/?>`_ the created one to automatically render the documentation on new commits.

 .. image:: /images/2016/06-11-read-the-docs-sphinsx-plantuml-workflow/ReadTheDocs-Connection.png
    :alt: Read the docs interface to connect with Github and Bitbucket.